commercialhaskell/stack/Architecture.md

 mixed-and-matched, e.g. you may decide to relax some version bounds in your .cabal file, while also adding some extra-deps.

-### Explicit breakage
+## Explicit breakage

-As mentioned above, updating your list of packages will not cause stack to invalidate any existing package databases.
+As mentioned above, updating your package indices will not cause stack to invalidate any existing package databases.
 That's because stack is always explicit about build plans, via: